- What is PCOS?

 - Medications: Some drugs, such as corticosteroids, can influence weight gain and hormonal balance, potentially contributing to PCOS.

-At its core, PCOS is a metabolic and hormonal condition, and early recognition of its diverse symptoms is key to effective treatment and prevention of long-term complications like type 2 diabetes, infertility, and cardiovascular risk .
+At its core, PCOS is both a metabolic and hormonal condition.
+Recognizing the early signs and understanding these underlying factors are key to effective treatment and preventing long-term complications such as type 2 diabetes, infertility, and cardiovascular disease.

 PCOS Diagnosis